ProjFall2025/Team-4/README.md

 - Calming colors (lavender, pastel blues, soft green).
 - Minimal layout: a dashboard with big buttons for logging moods and notes.
 - Mobile-first approach since most users check in quickly on their phone.
 - Accessibility: readable fonts, ARIA labels, and options for higher contrast.
-- Create wireframes in Figma and share with classmates for early feedback.

 ### Phase 3: Development
 - *Frontend:*